tian1989/portfolio/README.md

 * 5 year industry experience (graphic design), 2015-2020

 # Let's work together
-**Feel free to click the link below to see the terms and conditions on how to get your logo/flyer/design/poster/branding..etc started.**

-To get your idea on the road <a href="https://postimg.cc/gallery/zH5d0v8">use this link to fill in your application</a>

-**My day rate is £60.
+# **My day rate is £60.
 I will determine the time based on the volume of work amounting to the final cost of business.
 The price is accumulated through this method for example 4 x 1/4 = full day**

 * **A Criteria fee to establish the parameters of each job is required**